tstillwell/appengine_multiblog/README.md

 for each class, seperate GET and POST handlers are defined so the app can respond to the requests appropriately.

-Using this paradigm, it is simple to add a new part to create new routes and build new classes to handle different app functions.
+Using this paradigm, new routes and new classes to handle different app functions can be built.

 ##### User validation